thatfuckingbird/hydownloader-systray/README.md

 ### Configuration

 The first step is to customize `settings.ini`.
+Take the one in this repository as a starting point and modify it to your needs.
 At the very least, you should double check the values of `accessKey`, `apiURL`, `aggressiveUpdates` and `localConnection`.
 A table of configuration keys and their explanations follows.